 After creating performance groups for the Keto Cafe, we begin developing the Customer Profile.
 At the heart of the Keto Cafe’s Customer Profile is an in-depth understanding of their trade area.
 Understanding the trade area helps concepts like the Keto Cafe to understand:

-The trade area in a Suitability Study can be determined in a few different ways:
+The trade areas used in Marketmatch can be determined in a few different ways:

 Ideally, the trade area is created with customer data.
-This makes the difference between PiinPoint crafting a Location Profile and a Customer Profile.
+This makes the difference between PiinPoint crafting a Location Profile versus a Customer Profile.

 A location profile describes what is happening around a location, by a given trade area distance.
-Location profiles assumes that generally anyone within that distance to the store could be a customer.
+Location profiles assume that generally anyone within that distance to the store could be a customer.

-A customer profile is more in-depth.
+A customer profile is more in-depth than a location profile.
 It describes what is happening where customers exist around a location.
 Rather than assuming all people living within 1 mile of the store are customers, it studies the areas where there are pockets of customers.

 The Keto Cafe has a best-in-class customer rewards program, which collects zip code data from customers.
 They also conduct bi-weekly, in store surveys to gather zip code data.
 What is most compelling is that the data they can collect from their delivery program includes delivery addresses.

 All of this was observed by PiinPoint to determine that the trade area size for a Keto Cafe is a 7-minute drivetime.